 The money raised supports the Starship Children’s hospital, which is always there for sick children, even from as far away Wanaka.
 Cellphones, especially their rechargeable batteries, contain heavy metals which may cause toxic leachate if they go to landfill.

-Computer and TV Recycling *
+Computer Recycling *

 Household appliances *